Behind every toy and game there’s a story

 Toy Tales takes a daily look back at the toys, games, and objects that captured our attention as children and continue to fascinate us today.
 We chronicle the stories behind weird, wonderful, and entertaining toys and games, the people who brought them to life, and the modern-day individuals who uphold their legacies.

-Todd is a toy historian and award-winning author.
+Todd Coopee is a toy historian, award-winning author, and entrepreneur.

-A natural collector with a curious mind, he has researched, curated, and written about comic books and vintage toys for many years.
-This predisposition led to his writing the 2013 retrospective, Light Bulb Baking: A History of the Easy-Bake® Oven.
+A natural collector with a curious mind, Todd has researched, curated, and written about comic books and vintage toys for many years.
+In 2013, he authored Light Bulb Baking: A History of the Easy-Bake® Oven, a definitive history in honour of the iconic toy’s 50th birthday.
+With the Easy-Bake® Oven as its centrepiece, the book explores the intersection of pop culture and innovation, history, economics, commerce, advertising, and marketing.

-Endlessly curious about people’s hobbies and passions, Joanna shares her curiosity through thoughtful and entertaining interviews and posts presented by Toy Tales.
+Endlessly curious about people’s hobbies and passions, Joanna shares her curiosity through thoughtful and entertaining interviews and posts presented on Toy Tales.

 Author of no books, Joanna can usually be found reading comics, scouring flea markets for things she doesn’t need, and binge-watching television classics such as The Prisoner, Wonder Woman, and Star Trek.